Flow escorted Aura home.

 Flow turned the opposite way, skipping home and humming her favorite song.

-The next morning she saw him again, this time standing outside the coffee shop with his brother.
-He glanced in her direction so Flow swallowed her pride and said,
+The next morning, she saw him again, this time standing outside the coffee shop with his brother.
+He glanced in her direction, so Flow swallowed her pride and said,

 "Thank you so much!" he shouted.
-Then he cleared his throat, reached under his desk and, handed Veil a black gi.
+Then he cleared his throat, reached under his desk, and handed Veil a black gi.
 "You should wear this from now on."

 "Fine," Veil replied nonchalantly, leaving the room to change.